alchemz/Unity_PerformaceAnalysis_And_Optimization/README.md

 # Unity_PerformaceAnalysis_And_Optimization
-From the GPU perspective to analysis and optimize the game performance with Unity
+This is a project that analysis and optimize the game performance with Unity, from both the GPU perspective and CPU perspective.